Algoritic/ai_engineering/README.md

-# AI Engineering Pocs and Implementation
+# Practical AI Engineering Pocs and Implementation

+This repository provides a practical take on engineering driven design and implementations.

+## Structure
-1. poc_model_switch_and_rate_limit
+1. `docs`

-A Demo to showcase how to implement rate limit with llm model switch
+This folder will provide with various designs and and the architectures.

+2. `examples`
+Here you may find some code samples to see how to achieve a certain capability.

+3. `Implementaion`
+Here you will find usable sdks to enable a certain capability in your code.

+## Contributions
+Please fork the repo and raise a PR.